Pukar (2000 film): Plot

 Anjail later successfully steals the code and gives it to Tiwari.
-With the code, Abhrush's men learn about his transfer route, and later ambush the transfer van and rescue Abhrush.
+With the code, Abhrush's henchman learn about his transfer route, and later ambush the transfer van and rescue Abhrush.
 Jai is suspended, and due to the evidence planted by Abhrush's men, he is later arrested for treason.
 Pooja and her family break their tie with him.
 Jai's family also faces harassment and judgement from others due to his alleged treason.
 Jai is eventually sentenced to 7 years in jail.

 After learning that Tiwari made a mistake by leaving Anjali alive, Abhrush orders his men to kill both.
 Meanwhile, overwhelmed by guilt, Anjali confesses everything to Colonel Hussain.
 Hussain feels angry about her act and Mishra's involvement in terrorism.
-They go to Tiwari’s house to arrest him, but are attacked by Abhrush's men, who are there to kill Tiwari.
+They go to Tiwari’s house to arrest him, but are attacked by Abhrush's henchmen, who are there to kill Tiwari.
 Tiwari and Hussain are both shot.
 Before death, Tiwari reveals that Abhrush is planning to bomb the town hall during the Independence Day celebration.

 Hussain and Anjali rush to jail and tell Jai everything.
 Hussain tells Jai to stop Abhrush's plan before dying from the gunshot.
 Abhrush's men also arrive and attack the guards.
-During the gun fight, many guards and Abrush's men are killed.
+During the gun fights, an enraged Jai many guards and Abrush's henchmen are killed himself.
 Anjali is shot while trying to protect Jai.
 They then both escape, and Abhrush's men keep chasing.

-At their hideout, Jai, seeing that injured Anjali is dying, finally recognizes his love for her and proposes to her.
+At their hideout, Jai, seeing that injuries Anjali is dying, finally recognizes his love for her and proposes to her.
 Anjali is treated and later wakes up and tells Jai that she stole the code.
 Abhrush's men arrive and attack them.
 Jai manages to escape, but Anjali is captured.
-They then decide to keep Anjali alive to lure Jai out.
+They then decides to keep Anjali alive to lure Jai shootout.

 Jai goes to Mishra's residence and confronts him.
 He beats Mishra and ties a bomb around his body as a threat.
 He demands that Mishra take him to the town hall during the Independence Day celebration.
 Mishra has no choice but to agree.

-With Mishra's help, Jai enters the town hall during the celebration and then goes backstage to stop Abhrush's plan.
-Meanwhile, Hussain's superior, Major General (Kulbhushan Kharbanda), who is also at the scene and senses something is wrong, also goes backstage to check.
-Jai finds Abhrush's men and bombs.
+With Mishra's help each others, Jai enters the town hall during the celebration and then goes backstage to stop Abhrush's plan.
+Meanwhile, Hussain's superior, Major General (Kulbhushan Kharbanda), who is also at the scene and senses something suspicious, also goes backstage to check.

+Jai finds Abhrush's henchmen and bombs.
 He takes down some of them and defuses some bombs.
 Fearing being unable to defeat Jai, Abhrush uses Anjali as a hostage to disarm Jai.
 Major General arrives at the scene and shoots Abhrush.
 Together, they kill Abhrush and manage to defuse the main bomb before it goes off.
 Jai forgives Anjali and confesses his love for her.
 Major General then appear to the public and tells the crowd what happened.
 He clears Jai's alleged treason and declares him a hero.